Economic history of Vietnam: 2000-present

 The July 13, 2000, signing of the Bilateral Trade Agreement (BTA) between the United States and Vietnam was a significant milestone for Vietnam's economy.
 The BTA provided for Normal Trade Relations (NTR) status of Vietnamese goods in the U.S. market.
 Access to the U.S. market will allow Vietnam to hasten its transformation into a manufacturing-based, export-oriented economy.
 It would also concomitantly attract foreign investment to Vietnam, not only from the U.S., but also from Europe, Asia, and other regions.

-In 2001 the Vietnamese Communist Party (VCP) approved a 10-year economic plan that enhanced the role of the private sector while reaffirming the primacy of the state.
+In 2000 the Vietnamese Communist Party (VCP) approved a 10-year economic plan that enhanced the role of the private sector while reaffirming the primacy of the state as part of the socialist-oriented market economy.
 In 2003 the private sector accounted for more than one-quarter of all industrial output, and the private sector's contribution was expanding more rapidly than the public sector's (18.7 percent versus 12.4 percent growth from 2002 to 2003).
 Growth then rose to 6% to 7% in 2000-02 even against the background of global recession, making it the world's second fastest-growing economy.
 Simultaneously, investment grew threefold and domestic savings quintupled.

+In 2002, Vietnam's stock market opened.

 In 2003 the private sector accounted for more than one-quarter of all industrial output.
 Despite these signs of progress, the World Economic Forum's 2005 Global Competitiveness Report, which reflects the subjective judgments of the business community, ranked Vietnam eighty-first in growth competitiveness in the world (down from sixtieth place in 2003) and eightieth in business competitiveness (down from fiftieth place in 2003), well behind its model China, which ranked forty-ninth and fifty-seventh in these respective categories.
 Vietnam's sharp deterioration in the rankings from 2003 to 2005 was attributable in part to negative perceptions of the effectiveness of government institutions.
 Official corruption is endemic despite efforts to curb it.
 Vietnam also lags behind China in terms of property rights, the efficient regulation of markets, and labor and financial market reforms.
 State-owned banks that are poorly managed and suffer from non-performing loans still dominate the financial sector.

 Vietnam had an average growth in GDP of 7.1% per year from 2000 to 2004.
 The GDP growth was 8.4% in 2005, the second largest growth in Asia, trailing only China's.
 Government figures of GDP growth in 2006, was 8.17%.
 According to Vietnam's Minister of Planning and Investment, the government targets a GDP growth of around 8.5% for 2007.